NinchuKyo/_Note/README.md

 - Flask (http://flask.pocoo.org/) a Python microframework for web development
 - Dropbox (https://www.dropbox.com/developers/core) install the Python SDK
 - A Dropbox account (so you can authorize our system to create and store notes in your Dropbox)

+Requirements (to run iOS/iPad app):
+---
+- An iPad/iPod device with a developer's certificate to put the _Note app on (if you want to try the app on a device)
+- XCode 5.0 or higher, in order to run the simulator and code
+- Internet connection (in order to retrieve notes from our server)

 Optional:
 ---